Nungar Creek trail head around 550 metres north of the old Kiandra Courthouse site along the Snowy Mountains Highway, NSW

 I had a reasonably good night’s sleep and felt rested.
 Even after a big day of walking the day before I woke with the expectation of a hard day.

 Day 2 on any hike is always my most difficult.
-I don’t know why but for a number of years I seem to think I can wake up, pack, toilet and have breakfast in an hour but instead it takes me around 1.25-1.5 hours at best.
-I did manage to get away around 7:20 this morning and spent the first hour walking through mist as the sun continued to climb high in the sky.
+I don’t know why but for a number of years I seem to think I can wake up, pack, toilet, and have breakfast in an hour but instead it takes me around 1.25-1.5 hours at best.
+I did manage to get away around 7:20am this morning and spent the first hour walking through mist as the sun continued to climb high in the sky.

 Today would see me move from Kosciuszko National Park to Namadgi National Park and into familiar areas.
 I expected to reach Murrays Gap at the base of Mount Bimberi around 1:30pm-ish which was about right.
 Over that time, the tree growth started to get progressively larger as it shifted away from the alpine eucalyptus to the more temperate species.

 I passed by Bill Jones Hut (around 600 metres off trail), the old Currango Homestead (about 2 km off trail) as well as the side trail to Blue Waterholes (about 3.1,km off trail).
-I had deliberately chosen not to go off trail on this trip deciding that 112 km was enough.
+I had deliberately chosen not to go off trail on this trip deciding that 112 km over 3 days was enough.
 I will do some of these side trip options when I do the full trail in the next couple of years.

 Around midday I reached Oldfield’s Hut and while I was aware of where it was, I hadn’t been there before.
 There were around ten tents pitched around the hut.
 I talked to a few hikers a little further down the trail as I was having lunch.
 You can park your car about an hours walk from Oldfields, and base yourself there, to walk up Bimberi and the surrounding areas.